 Using the right technology and tools – and extracting maximum value from each one – is a solid recipe for making your people more productive.

 Yet more companies still have to get around to doing it.
 When it surveyed 52,195 workers in 44 countries in March 2022, PwC found that only 26% were automating or enhancing work via technology.

 3. Increase resourcing by hiring more high-value local staff

-If you’re coming in on the LEAN and MEAN side of the Capacity Matrix, you may need to expand your team.
+If you’re high on efficiency but low on resources, you may need to expand your team.

-4. Increase resources by hiring an offshore team
+4. Increase resources by hiring a global team

-There’s also an option to hire outsourced accounting staff in the Philippines to handle the bulk of your compliance and procedural work.
+There’s also an option to hire job-ready accountants and bookkeepers in regions like the Philippines to handle the bulk of your compliance and procedural work.

-By having a well-trained and low-cost workforce on the case, your local team can be freed up to focus on:
+By having a well-trained global team, your local team can be freed up to focus on:

 As a result, your revenue, margins and profits grow.

-You’ve seen how having the right approach to planning and managing your capacity equally important as sales and business development.
+You’ve seen how having the right approach to planning and managing your capacity is equally as important as sales and business development.